 How can we make courts that help people resolve their problems, avoid a poverty crisis, and still operate efficiently?

 This class partners students directly with a court that is interested in reimagining how the eviction system, and especially court processes around it, could be more human-centered.
-We are working on site at court, with observations, interviews, ride-alongs, and workshops to understand how these eviction cases work and what outcomes they result in.
-And students will map out key user types, opportunities for change, and a vision of what a several year redesign process might look like.
+We are working on-site at court, with observations, interviews, ride-alongs, and workshops to understand how these eviction cases work and what outcomes they result in.
+And students will map out key user types, opportunities for change, and a vision of what a several-year redesign process might look like.

 This class will be part of a multi-year partnership to carry out a human-centered design process in the civil justice system.
 The students will learn how to do design research, facilitate multi-stakeholder system redesign, and envision a government innovation process.
-Their work will directly feed into future classes, pilots, and studies into how to make housing and debt court more fair, accessible, and just.
+Their work will directly feed into future classes, pilots, and studies on how to make housing and debt court more fair, accessible, and just.

 This class builds off of past classes, including Design for Justice: Evictions pop-up class, and the Justice and Poverty Innovation class in 2019.